What Retirees Need To Do in a Bear Market

-As such, using a more nuanced response to a bear market is necessary, one that neither results in panicked selling that costs you money nor leaves you unable to enjoy your retirement the way you want to.
-So here’s a closer look at how you should approach a bear market as a retiree.
+As such, using a more nuanced response to a bear market is necessary — one that neither results in costing you money through panicked selling, nor leaves you unable to enjoy your retirement the way you see fit.
+So, here’s a closer look at how you should approach a bear market as a retiree.

 If You Are Close to Retirement